nygaard91/lyric-writing-tool/README.md

 Cheat-Sheet:
 1. A handy reference for common tags and annotations used in songwriting.
+2. Type / to view a list of the official tags, much like on Udio.

 Rhyme Finder with Filtering:
 1. Enter a word to get a list of rhyming words based on matching ending letters.